Drinking regularly, even at low levels, increases your risk of long-term health harm.

 - it is nevertheless desirable not to issue any further licences:

 Many community members focus their objections on the trading hours, impact on amenity and good order, suitability of the applicant and object of the Act.
 But you can use any of the above criteria.
-You can only focus your objection in relation to the above criteria.
+However, you must focus your objection only in relation to the above criteria.

 What is amenity and good order?